bigbluedisco/tech-challenge/intern/README.md

   - Add code to start a local web server at port 8080 that handles all requests with Handler in the main function.

 Frontend missions:
-- Compute the total price of the products in the cart.
+- Compute the total price of the products in the cart and display it (fill the code line 25 in `Cart.jsx`)
 - Add a remove button next to each product in the cart.
 - Show remaining stock for each product in the shop.
-- Disable adding a product to cart if there is no stock available anymore.
+- Prevent user from adding a product to cart if there is no stock available anymore.
-- Remove an item line from the cart if the quantity is zero.
+- Don't display an item line from the cart if the quantity is zero.

 You are free to do whatever you want concerning the design of what you add but try to make it look good.
 You can reuse the style of already present components.